jccpalmer/docs/docker/deluge.md

 ![deluge-1-1.jpg](/deluge-1-1.jpg)

-12. The Deluge container is installed and ready for use.
-Please refer to the next document for setting up the connection via Gluetun.
+12. The Deluge container is installed and ready for use if you don't want it masked behind a VPN.
+Assuming that you do, open your terminal to the Deluge directory and type the following.
+  	1. `docker-compose down`
+  	2. This will stop the Deluge container so that you can start Gluetun on port `8112`.
+13. Move over to Gluetun and refer to those [instructions](/docker/gluetun) on setting it up and starting it before proceeding to the next Deluge section.

 </details>